 Have half-decent social skills and a pretty good idea of how to make friends already

 You don't need to be the smoothest person who ever walked to the earth to have a lot of friends.
 In some ways the biggest influence on your number of friends will be how much effort you put into finding and making them.
 Still, your people skills should be in fairly good shape.
-In particular you should have a good grasp of the basics of how to make friends and how to organize plans with people.
+In particular you should have a good grasp of the basics of how to make friends and how to organize plans.
 Knowing how to make a lot of friends is a step up from those more fundamental skills.
-Obviously, if you're really shy and inhibited, or you have some bad social habits that put people off you, you'll have to have made some improvement in those areas.
-You have to be somewhat confident as well, and can't reek of desperation.
+Obviously, if you're really shy and inhibited, or you have some bad social habits that put people off you, you'll have to have made some improvements in those areas.
+You have to be somewhat confident as well, and at least not reek of desperation.

 You've got to be fairly friendly and outgoing

-When it comes to being more friendly and social, part of that involves doing certain behaviors (starting conversations with people, inviting others into the group), but it's also about having a disposition that leans in that direction.
-To some degree you'll need to be the kind of person who generally likes lots of other people and enjoys talking to them.
-If you find yourself somewhere where you don't know many people, you've got to be comfortable chatting to and trying to get to know them.
-Again, you don't need to be the most friendly, outgoing person who's ever lived, but at the same time you can't keep to yourself too much or be super choosy about who you want to associate with either.
+When it comes to being more friendly and social, part of that involves specific behaviors like starting conversations or helping people feel included, but it's also about having a disposition that leans in that direction.
+To some degree you need to be the kind of person who genuinely enjoys spending time with others.
+If you find yourself somewhere where you don't know many people, you've got to be comfortable trying to get to know them.
+Again, you don't need to be the most cheery, outgoing person who's ever lived, but at the same time you can't keep to yourself too much or be super choosy about who you want to associate with either.

 Be involved in multiple activities where you can meet a lot of people

 To make a ton of friends you need to meet a lot of people.
-In my experience, the people with a lot of friends are involved in, or have been involved in, all kinds of activities, each of which involves spending time with a large group.
-They'll get to know many of the people they meet there, and pick up a bunch of new friends from each thing they do.
+Mind blowing, I know.
+In my experience, the people with a lot of friends are involved in all kinds of things which require spending time with a large group.
+They'll get to know many of the people they meet at each place, and pick up a bunch of new friends.
 Over time it really adds up, especially since once they've gotten to know someone from, say, the camp they worked at one summer, they can then also potentially meet all of that friend's friends.
-Again, more sociable people naturally gravitate to doing this kind of stuff:
+More sociable people naturally gravitate to doing this kind of stuff: